codewithyasho/advance-rag-system/README.md

    Place your documents in the `data/` directory:
    - PDFs → `data/pdf_files/`
-   - Other formats supported: TXT, DOCX, CSV, JSON, XLSX
+   - Other formats supported: TXT, DOCX, CSV, PPTX, XLSX

 ## 🚀 Usage